-Our son, who lives in Ontario, is soon coming home for a nice long visit.
-Although he loves to do lots of fun things while home, such as a trip to the Fundy Trail, one of his favourite things is to have some local seafood, like fresh mussels.
+Our son, who lives in Ontario was recently home for a nice long visit.
+Although he loves to do lots of fun things while home, such as our trip to the Fundy Trail, one of his favourite things is to have some local seafood, like fresh mussels.

 If you’re not familiar with mussels, it’s the common name used for members of several families of bivalve molluscs, from saltwater and freshwater habitats.
 These groups have in common a shell whose outline is elongated and asymmetrical compared with other edible clams, which are often more or less rounded or oval.

 Affordable as well as quick and easy to prepare, mussels are a perfect go-to seafood for flavourful meals in a hurry.

 We usually have mussels as an appetizer, served right in the shell with some melted butter on the side to dip the meat in.

 Mussels are purchased alive and are available from your fish monger or most large grocery stores.

 PREPARING YOUR MUSSELS